MagnusNilssonn/Project-2/README.md

 The site is tested on an Ipad mini, Ipad Pro, Desktop, Samsung Galaxy and Iphone Xr.

-Also ran it through Jigsaw CSS Validator, W3C Html Validator and Lighthouse.
+Also ran it through Jigsaw CSS Validator, W3C Html Validator, JSHint JavaScript Validator and Lighthouse.
 Test results follow.